replikativ/filesync-replikativ/README.md

 ### drawbacks
-- you depend on IPFS for availability, while the `:inline` replication ensures that all your data is available
+- you depend on IPFS for availability, while the `:inline` replication ensures that all your data is available locally

 This works by storing the content in the external content addressable store: